kirkofypsi/7DWorkProblemModel/dimensions/opportunities.md

 * *have to learn new things at fast pace*

 ### TOO LITTLE LEARNING
-> Work is perceived as offering only limited opportunities for learning.
-Employees might not be encouraged to develop themselves, they might not have anything new to learn or the organization might not offer opportunities for skill enhancement or professional growth.
+> Work is perceived as offering limited opportunities for learning.
+Employees might not be encouraged to develop or have nothing new to learn, or organization may not offer opportunities to enhance skills or grow professionally.

 __Exemplary statements reported by employees:__